-CMs MUST store and maintain the CM certificate RSA private/public key pair.
-The CM MUST store the CM certificate private key in a manner that deters unauthorized disclosure and modification.
-Also, CMs SHOULD prevent debugger tools from reading the CM certificate private key in production devices by restricting or blocking physical access to memory containing this key.
+CMs MUST store and maintain the CM Device Certificate RSA private/public key pairs.
+The CM MUST store the CM Device Certificate private keys in a manner that deters unauthorized disclosure and modification.
+Also, CMs SHOULD prevent debugger tools from reading the CM Device Certificate private key in production devices by restricting or blocking physical access to memory containing this key.

-The CM MUST meet [FIPS-140-2] Security requirements for all instances of private and public permanent key storage.
+The CM MUST meet [FIPS 140-2] Security requirements for all instances of private and public permanent key storage.

-The CM MUST meet [FIPS-140-2] Security Level 1.
-[FIPS-140-2] Security Level 1 requires minimal physical protection through the use of production-grade enclosures.
+The CM MUST meet [FIPS 140-2] Security Level 1.
+[FIPS 140-2] Security Level 1 requires minimal physical protection through the use of production-grade enclosures.
 The reader should refer to the cited document for the formal requirements; however, below is a summary of those requirements.

-Under the [FIPS-140-2] classification of "physical embodiments" of cryptographic modules, external CMs are "multiple-chip stand-alone cryptographic modules."
-[FIPS-140-2] specifies the following Security level 1 requirements for multiple-chip stand-alone modules:
+Under the [FIPS 140-2] classification of "physical embodiments" of cryptographic modules, external CMs are "multiple-chip stand-alone cryptographic modules."
+[FIPS 140-2] specifies the following Security level 1 requirements for multiple-chip stand-alone modules:

-- The chips shall be of production-grade quality, which shall include standard passivation techniques (i.e., a sealing coat over the chip circuitry to protect it against environmental or other physical damage); - The circuitry within the module shall be implemented as a production grade multiple-chip embodiment (i.e., an IC printed circuit board, a ceramic substrate, etc.); - The module shall be entirely contained within a metal or hard plastic production-grade enclosure, which may include doors or removable covers.
+- The chips are to be of production-grade quality, which shall include standard passivation techniques (i.e., a sealing coat over the chip circuitry to protect it against environmental or other physical damage); - The circuitry within the module is to be implemented as a production grade multiple-chip embodiment (i.e., an IC printed circuit board, a ceramic substrate, etc.); - The module is to be entirely contained within a metal or hard plastic production-grade enclosure, which may include doors or removable covers.

-An internal CM (defined in [DOCSIS CMCI]) would be classified as a [FIPS-140-2] "multiple-chip embedded cryptographic module"; the Security Level 1 requirements for these devices are contained in the first two bullets above.
+An internal CM (defined in [DOCSIS CMCIv3.0]) would be classified as a [FIPS 140-2] "multiple-chip embedded cryptographic module," the Security Level 1 requirements for these devices are contained in the first two bullets above.